Metastability exchange optical pumping of $^3$He at low pressure and high magnetic field: Experimental setup and method

-Taking advantage of the light absorption technique introduced in~\cite{Suchanek:2007}, the optical polarimetry adopts the design as in~\cite{Maxwell:2018dyf} with slight modification.
-The probe laser light is produced by a Toptica laser system (DFB pro L-33508) with a tuning wavelength range of 1080.6 -- 1084.2 nm and an output power of 70 mW.
-The frequency of the laser can be tuned by changing either the diode temperature or the operating current.
-The full range of probe laser frequency is explored by scanning the temperature to obtain the absorption spectrum for all pumping and probe peaks as shown in Fig.~\ref{fig:peaks}.
-Then the current is swept for a smaller frequency range to map the two absorption peaks of the probe doublet.
-An iris aperture is installed in front of the probe entrance inside the laser enclosure to adjust the probe laser power delivered to the cell.
-The probe laser beam is incident on the cell at a small angle ($\sim$5\degree) with respect to the pumping light propagating direction, then reflected from the mirror downstream of the cell and finally detected by a photodiode (Thorlabs DET36A2) which is collimated to reduce the signal background from the reflected pumping light.
-To better isolate the probe signal received in the photodiode, the RF discharge is amplitude modulated from the SRS signal generator at 1 kHz by 50\% modulation depth, which is taken as the reference for the lock-in amplifier (SRS SR860).
-The lock-in amplifier signal is read to the computer using a Python program where the measured spectrum for the probe doublet is fitted with two side-by-side Gaussian peaks on top of a linear function accounting for the background from the pump laser light as well as the linear shift in probe laser power caused by frequency sweeps.
-The absorption coefficients $a_1$ and $a_2$ for the two probe peaks are extracted as the fitted amplitudes of the two Gaussian functions.
-The calibration measurement is taken at the beginning of each measurement cycle before the pump laser is turned on to obtain the absorption coefficients $a_1^0$ and $a_2^0$ for null polarization.
-The nuclear polarization $M$ is determined from the measured value of $a_1$, $a_2$, $a_1^0$, and $a_2^0$ using Eq.~\ref{eq:polarimetry}.
+To better isolate the probe signal received in the photodiode, the RF discharge is amplitude modulated from the SRS signal generator at 1\,kHz by 50\% modulation depth, which is taken as the reference for the lock-in amplifier (SRS SR860).
+The lock-in amplifier output is read to a computer using a Python program, where the measured spectrum for the probe doublet is fitted.
+The lineshape fit includes two side-by-side Gaussian peaks on top of a linear function to account for any background from the pump laser light as well as the linear shift in probe laser power caused by frequency sweeps.
+Figure~\ref{fig:polarimetry} shows examples of the measured probe doublet after the linear background subtraction for 0 and 77\% nuclear polarizations along with the Gaussian fitting curves.
+The absorption signal amplitudes $a_1$ and $a_2$ for the two probe peaks are extracted as the fitted amplitudes of the two Gaussian functions.
+The calibration measurement is taken at the beginning of each measurement cycle before the pump laser is turned on to obtain the absorption signal amplitudes $a_1^0$ and $a_2^0$ for null polarization.
+The nuclear polarization $M$ is determined from the measured value of $a_1$, $a_2$, $a_1^0$ and $a_2^0$ using Eq.~\ref{eq:polarimetry}.